Valektrum/V-AI/README.md

 # V-AI

-V-AI, also known as Violet, is a custom built discord bot for my own private discord server.
+V-AI, also known as Violet, is a custom-built discord bot for my own private discord server.
 This way, I can have total control over my bot, add features along the way and have fun!

 # Some of the things Violet can do:

 - Play music
-  - Play a song by a url or query
+  - Play a song by a URL or query
     ![Play a song](./Images/play.png "Play a song")
   - Skip the current song
   - Stop playing